 Does winter wear on a bit long for your taste?
 Brighten up your day with plants and trees that bloom early, so you can get the earliest start on spring.
 All of these are available for little to no cost to you through our residential planting programs.

 Native to the southeastern United States, silver bell (Halesia diptera) is a lovely tree that produces small four-petaled white flowers that hang down in large numbers from the branches.
 Their thin leaves allow light to filter through, and create a lovely effect under the tree in summer.
 Grown in full sun or partial shade, silverbells will reach 30 feet in height in as many years and therefore are eligible for $50 back through our tree rebate program.

 Eastern Redbud (Cercis canadensis)

-A local favorite found in forests, fields and yards – the redbud usually bloom in late February or March.
+A local favorite found in forests, fields and yards – the redbud usually blooms in late February or March.
 Small, pinkish-purple flowers are produced in unbelievable profusion along the branches (and even on the trunk) before the leaves appear.
 A fast grower, redbuds can reach 15 – 25 feet in height in approximately 15 years.
 For this reason, it is often planted under power lines – a plus in a city like ours.
 Not only are redbuds available through our residential planting program RiverSmart Homes, you can also get up to $50 back for planting this tree yourself through our tree rebate program!